-The first step to defining your brand by limiting your content options is to choose only a few content channels.
+To define your brand, start by limiting your content options to only a few content channels.
 The number of content channels is steadily increasing with the popularity of social media, but trying to communicate over all of them leads to complications and rising costs.
 Instead, find the content channels that are right for your business.

 One way to improve the quality of your communication is to be selective with how information is distributed.
 You can send information in several ways, but not every type of content works well with different methods of distribution.
 Returning to our Instagram example, video content is not served best by Instagram.
 While it is possible to share videos that disseminate information on Instagram, long form video content is better served on YouTube.
 Match your preferred communication style to the right channel for the best communication.